 LIBRA raises funds for our Haematology Department, to help develop new treatments for patients with blood disorders and cancers.

 The charity has been supporting the haematology team since 1976, funding diagnostic and specialist equipment to test treatments for blood cancers including leukaemia, lymphoma, myelodysplastic syndrome (MDS) and myeloma, and developing laboratory space.

-It supports our ELF & LIBRA ward and helped fund King's Cell Therapy Unit research facility.
+It supports our ELF and LIBRA ward and helped fund King’s Cell Therapy Unit research facility.

 Variety, the Children’s Charity